MrAslanturk/mrbunul/README.md

 <hr>

 - 🔭 I’m currently working on Java development
-- 👯 I’m looking to collaborate on .Net Development
+- 👯 I’m looking to collaborate on Java development for mobile apps
 - 🤔 I’m looking for help with frontend development with React, and backend development with Java